ermanergoz/codeblocks-dracula-theme/README.md

 # Intellij Dracula theme for CodeBlocks
-This is a custom dark theme for CodebLOCKS
+This is a custom dark theme for CodeBlocks

 ![screenshot](https://github.com/ermanergoz/codeblocksTheme/blob/master/Capture.JPG?raw=true)